Josesan94/Booking-Challenge/Readme.md

 To execute the code, write these commands:

--npm install
--npm run dev
+- npm install & npm run dev

 in order to execute the tests, write the command: